zowe/community/blogging/blog_guidelines.md

 ## Publishing steps

  - Create a Medium handle.
  - Let [zowe-blog-editors@openmainframeproject.org](email:zowe-blog-editors@openmainframeproject.org) know your handle so you can be added as a “writer” for the publication.
-To see your handle select your profile picture when you log into medium.com, it will begin with an `@` symbol, e.g. `@myusername_1974.
+To see your handle, select your profile picture when you log into medium.com, it will begin with an `@` symbol, e.g. `@myusername_1974.

 ### When ready to write